 Managing Peripheral Arterial Disease

 Peripheral arterial disease (PAD) occurs when a waxy substance called plaque builds up in the walls of one or more of the arteries carrying blood to the limbs, restricting blood flow and in some cases leading to problems like blood clotting and tissue death.
 Many people with PAD have few symptoms, yet early diagnosis and treatment can help prevent the condition from becoming more serious.
-Temple University Hospital and Jeanes Hospital have skilled staffs and sophisticated facilities to support them in diagnosing vascular disease.
+Temple University Hospital and Temple University Hospital – Jeanes Campus have skilled staffs and sophisticated facilities to support them in diagnosing vascular disease.
 Our vascular treatment team can then help patients manage mild PAD through lifestyle changes and medications.

 Treatments to Help Get Patients Back to Their Active Life

 For PAD that has become more severe, Temple University Hospital and Jeanes Campus offer many minimally invasive options for reopening the obstructed artery, including atherectomy, angioplasty and stenting.

 These procedures are performed at our cardiac catheterization facilities, which are among the most extensive in the region.
 We offer some of the newest treatments such as drug-coated angioplasty balloons and stents which allow the interventionists to reopen the blocked artery using a tiny balloon and simultaneously apply medication that reduces the risk of another blockage.
 Such minimally invasive procedures often have reduced risk and recovery time compared with traditional surgery.